-That without notice and knowledge of Petitioner and other beneficiaries, Simon’s son Ted, claims to be the “Trustee” of a lost trust, The Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95 (“Simon Trust”) and filed a lawsuit in such presumed fiduciary capacity, Case No. 13 cv 3643 in the United States District Court for the Northern District of Illinois Eastern Division, against Heritage Union Life Insurance Company (“Heritage”), in efforts to claim the benefits of Simon.
+That without notice and knowledge of Petitioner and other Beneficiaries, Simon’s son Ted, claims to be the “Trustee” of a lost trust, The Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95 (“Simon Trust”) and filed a lawsuit in such presumed fiduciary capacity, Case No. 13 cv 3643 in the United States District Court for the Northern District of Illinois Eastern Division, against Heritage Union Life Insurance Company (“Heritage”), in efforts to claim the benefits of Simon.
 L. Bernstein’s Insurance Policy No. 1009208 (“Policy”).
 Simon Bernstein’s daughter, Pamela Simon (“Pam”) and her husband David Simon (“David”) and his brother Adam Simon (“Adam”) through the Simon Law Firm (“SLF”), believed to be Adam and David Simon’s firm, worked with Ted and Spallina to attempt to get the life insurance benefits of the Policy paid to a post mortem trust they created and named themselves as partial beneficiaries by claiming the Simon Trust was lost and the new trust and new beneficiaries would replace the unknown ones.
 The Simon Trust that Tescher & Spallina, Spallina, Tescher, Ted and Pam were responsible for keeping, Tescher & Spallina who did the estate planning work concerning the Policy and Ted and Pam because they too had possession of the Simon Trust, as the Bernstein family insurance agency sold the Policy and administered trusts concerning the Policy and now suddenly everyone claims it to be missing.
 Petitioner instead alleges that Spallina & Tescher, Ted and Pam have suppressed said Simon Trust because Ted and Pam are excluded as beneficiaries of the Policy, as they were wholly excluded from the estates of Simon and Shirley.
+The Personal Representatives have worked exclusively with Ted and Pam who are both wholly excluded from benefits of the Estates and have completely shut out all of the true Beneficiaries and Interested from ALL administration, information and assets of the Simon and Shirley estates for over two years in the Shirley Estate and eleven months in the Simon estate.

-That since claiming the Simon Trust is lost they are demanding in their lawsuit that Heritage pay the benefits to a newly created post mortem trust that Tescher & Spallina, Spallina, David, Pam and Ted created and whereby they are electing new beneficiaries after Simon has passed, yes, a post mortem trust designating new beneficiaries.
-That the insurance carrier has rejected their claim, stating they cannot prove the assertions made in the Policy as to whom the beneficiaries are claimed to be.
+That since claiming the Simon Trust is “lost/suppressed” they are demanding in their lawsuit that Heritage pay the benefits to a newly created post mortem trust that Tescher & Spallina, Spallina, David, Pam and Ted created and whereby they are electing new beneficiaries after Simon has passed, yes, a post mortem trust designating new beneficiaries.
+That the insurance carrier has rejected their claim, stating they cannot prove the assertions made as to whom the beneficiaries are claimed to be.
 Whereby Ted claims in the lawsuit to be the “purported” Trustee of the missing Simon Trust but cannot prove such claim causing the carrier to counter sue and not pay the claim until a court decides.
-Ted is misusing his “alleged” legal powers in the estate of Shirley as already described in the May Petition with this Court and now Ted makes efforts to assume fiduciary powers in handling assets of Simon’s estate in an attempt to obtain all the benefits of the Heritage Policy by deceiving beneficiaries, attempting to deceive an insurance company and now perpetrating a Fraud on not only this Court but the US District Court in Illinois.
+Ted is misusing his “alleged” legal powers in the estate of Shirley, as already described in the Petition with this Court and now Ted makes efforts to assume fiduciary powers in handling assets of Simon’s estate in an attempt to obtain all the benefits of the Heritage Policy by deceiving Beneficiaries, attempting to deceive an insurance company and now perpetrating a Fraud on not only this Court but the US District Court in Illinois.